khalil-badal/Experiment-4/README.md

 ## EXPERIMENT 4
 ### DATA WRANGLING AND DATA VISUALIZATION

+### I. Intended Learning Outcomes:
+#### 1. To identify the codes and functions needed in cleaning and visualizing data
+#### 2. To be able to apply and use the different codes and functions in creating a Python program that will
+#### be used in data wrangling and data visualization

 ### II.
 Instructions:
 #### Download the ECE Board Exam 2 dataset found on this link: bit.ly/ECEBoardExamDataset and write a
 #### Python script/code in the Jupyter Notebook to do the given problems.
 You may submit your Jupyter notebook in the dedicated submission bin.